Mighty Macaroni and Cheese

 - Cook the pasta according the packet instructions in plenty of salted boiling water.

 - Melt the butter, stir in the flour and cook for 1 minute.
 Gradually add the milk, stirring over a low heat for 5–6 minutes.

-- Take off the heat, stir in the Gruyère and Parmesan until melted, then the mascarpone.
+- Take off the heat, stir in the Gruyère and the Italian hard style cheese until melted, then the mascarpone.

 - Drain the pasta, return to the pan, pour over the cheese sauce and heat through gently.
 Stir in the chopped tomatoes and shredded ham.

 - Transfer to a greased ovenproof dish (approximately 26 cm x 17 cm x 5 cm (9 in x 6 in x 2 in).
-Mix together the breadcrumbs and Parmesan and sprinkle on top.
+Mix together the breadcrumbs and the Italian hard style cheese and sprinkle on top.

 - Place under a preheated grill until golden and bubbling.